joostdecock/site/_posts/2017-12-10-calling-all-patrons.md

 to a community of caring Patrons.
 If you are someone who cares, than [check outlook what we have to offer](/patrons/join)

-I sincerely belief we are doing a worthwhile thing here.
+I sincerely believe we are doing a worthwhile thing here.
 If you feel that way too, then I ask you to pledge whatever you can so that we can write many more chapters in this book.

 {% include blockquote.html